-The ajax-enabled, layered navigation extension for WooCommerce provides a richer user-experience beyond the standard WooCommerce Layered Navigation.
-It is a drop-in replacement that will help your customers find the products they’re looking for faster and is well-suited for stores with a large number of products using the same attributes, such as size, color, etc. In addition to using Ajax calls to reload the content on the page, the extension adds a number of user interface elements and options like color swatches, selectors, and checkboxes.
+Helping customers to find products faster, and well-suited to stores with a large number of products using the same attributes, such as size, color, etc., it uses Ajax calls to reload content on the page and adds a number of user interface elements and options like color swatches, selectors and checkboxes.

 Installation ↑ Back to Top

 - Download the .zip file from your WooCommerce account.

 - Go to: WordPress Admin > Plugins > Add New and Upload Plugin with the file you downloaded with Choose File.